 Table of Contents[Hide][Show]

-The U.S. Virgin Islands (“USVI”) are made up of three islands: St. Thomas, St. Croix and St. John.
+The U.S. Virgin Islands (“USVI”) are made up of three islands: St. Thomas, St. Croix, and St. John.
 You don’t need a passport to enter any of these islands if you are a U.S. citizen.
 However, within the group of “Virgin Islands” are several islands that do require a passport, so you will want to make sure you understand the difference.

-In addition to the U.S. Virgin Islands, there are also the British Virgin Islands the the Spanish Virgin Islands.
+In addition to the U.S. Virgin Islands, there are also the British Virgin Islands and the Spanish Virgin Islands.
 The British Virgin Islands (“BVI”) are a British Overseas Territory consisting of the main islands of Tortola, Virgin Gorda, Anegada, and Jost Van Dyke, along with more than 50 other smaller islands and cays.
 Since they are a British Territory, you will need a passport the enter any of these islands.

-The Spanish Virgin Islands consists of Culebra and Vieques, both are part of Puerto Rico.
+The Spanish Virgin Islands consist of Culebra and Vieques, both are part of Puerto Rico.
 Since these islands are part of Puerto Rico, you will not need a passport to enter, as a U.S. citizen.

 This article will focus on the U.S. Virgin Islands and the documents you need to enter these 3 beautiful Caribbean islands.

-Travel Documents: Do you need a passport to go to the U.S. Virgin Islands?
+Do you need a passport to go to the U.S. Virgin Islands?

 If you’re visiting St. Thomas or the other U.S. Virgin Islands from any part of the United States, you won’t have to bring a passport, exchange your currency, update your cell phone plan for international service, or go through customs or immigration.

 Since St. Thomas, St. Croix and St. John are all United States Territories, U.S. citizens and permanent residents don’t need a passport to enter these islands.
-However, the Real ID Act is in effect, so you’ll need to make sure your drivers license is up to date with the REAL ID Format.
+However, the Real ID Act is in effect, so you’ll need to make sure your driver’s license is up to date with the REAL ID Format.

-The easiest way to find out if your license is REAL ID complaint is to check and see if it has a gold star in the top right corner.
+The easiest way to find out if your license is a REAL ID complaint is to check and see if it has a gold star in the top right corner.
 If it has one, you’re all set.
-If not, you’ll need to go to your secretary of state office and update your ID.
+If not, you’ll need to go to your secretary of state’s office and update your ID.

-If you don’t have a REAL ID driver’s license you can use another type of TSA approved photo identification or your passport as identification.
+If you don’t have a REAL ID driver’s license you can use another type of TSA-approved photo identification or your passport as identification.

 TSA Approved Identification for the U.S. Virgin Islands